hpc2n/sphinx-lesson-template/content/motivation.rst

 .. objectives::

- - A quick refers to parallel computation and HPC.
+ - A quick reference to parallel computation and HPC.
  - Understand the basics of task-based parallelism.
- - Understand the theoretical benefit of task-based parallelism.
+ - Understand the theoretical benefits of task-based parallelism.

 Parallel computation and HPC
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^